andlo/mycroft-skills-list-gitbook/skills/maxwell_skills.hubolife.md

 ---
-description: Skills to intergrate to Myscroft platform , Maxwell is the project name
+description: 'Skills to intergrate to Myscroft platform , Maxwell is the project name'
 ---

 ### _maxwell_skills.hubolife_